symfony/symfony-docs/contributing/community/review-comments.rst

 Not to mention that some might have a bad experience from previous contributions (to other projects).

-You're not alone in this.
+You are not alone in this.
 This guide will try to help you write constructive, respectful and helpful reviews and replies.

 .. tip::